Loyola Law School Overview

 Loyola Law School is known for a robust public interest law, trial advocacy, and tax law programs.
 Many judges of the Superior Court of California, Los Angeles County, earned degrees from the school.
-Its alumni have also dominated the 2019 Southern California Super Lawyers list, including two in the Top 10, thirteen among the Top 50 women, and twenty-five in the Top 100.
+Its alumni have also dominated the 2021 Southern California Super Lawyers list, including one in the Top 10, eight among the Top 50 women, and nineteen in the Top 100.

 The Jesuit law school’s programs reflect its commitment to high-quality education to help students succeed in the real world.
 JD applicants can study fulltime under the JD Day Program or enroll part-time under the JD Evening Program.

 There is also a joint JD-Master of Business Administration (JD/MBA) track or a three-year Joint J.D./Tax LL.M program available.

 Loyola Law School offers students numerous options to hone their lawyering skills and get hands-on experience while providing much-needed legal services within the community.
 Students participate in field placements, as well as externships.
 They also work in one of more than twenty branches under the Loyola Social Justice Law Clinic.

 The law school remains committed to providing equal opportunity to applicants from different backgrounds.
 It ranks No. 7 in terms of JDs awarded to minority students.
 Its JD evening program enables those who can’t study fulltime to complete law degrees while fulfilling work, family, or other responsibilities.

 On top of these, the law school offers full and partial merit scholarships, granting students the means to cover the cost of their studies.